This content is excerpted from EyeNet’s MIPS 2022: A Primer and Reference; also see the Academy’s MIPS hub page.

 If no outcome measure is available, you must report another high-priority measure instead.
 Alternative high-priority quality measures include appropriate use, care coordination, efficiency, patient experience, patient safety, and opioid-related measures.

 What if you report on more than six quality measures?
 If you report on seven or more measures, CMS will determine which six of those measures will give you the highest number of measure achievement points based on your performance rates, with the caveat that one of them must be an outcome measure.
-Furthermore, if you report high-priority quality measures, the high-priority bonus point(s) for those measures can contribute to your score regardless of whether they are among the six measures that contribute to your measure achievement score.

 Select your quality measures.
 The quality measures that are available to you will depend on which collection type you use.
 Review these at-a-glance charts to see what measures are available for each collection type, and to see which of those measures are subject to scoring limitations.